e18e/e18e/docs/blog/journey-so-far.md

 It was a lot of work for one person, but I kept chipping away in the hope that I could raise awareness of performance and start to improve some of the ecosystem.

+Over time, the maintainers of the projects receiving these contributions started to focus more on performance themselves, and we got a few contributors to the cleanup issue tracker!

 ## Beginnings of a community

 A few years later, [@bluwy](https://bsky.app/profile/bluwy.me) was posting about his efforts to speed up [astro's](https://github.com/withastro/astro) tooling.
 Around the same time, [@antfu](https://bsky.app/profile/antfu.me) quote posted this with the following: